markholloway/markholloway.github.io/_posts/2019-01-01-python-mac.md

 pip install pipenv --user

 ```
-Make a new directory for a python project and run `pipenv` and sepcify the exact pythong version the project should run.
+Make a new directory for a python project and run `pipenv` and sepcify the python version the project will use.

 ```bash